 The mind map below shows all of the Safeguarding priorities at Morley Victoria.
-Please see below the mind map for further information which is displayed in our staff room for all staff and visitors to look at.
+This mind map is displayed in our staff room for all staff and visitors to look at.
 Please note this is a working document and areas are added to this mind map as guidance and policies change.

 "We are focused on safety; it is top of our list!"
 Staff

 "The Safeguarding Team have really supported myself and my family to get through a very tough time.
 They were honest and caring and our family has benefitted hugely from their efforts." - MV Parent

 "Safeguarding is the number one priority from a Personal Development perspective at Morley Victoria.
 It is everyone's responsibility and we must recognise that it could happen here." - MV Governor

 "I feel really safe at school.
 I know there are lots of people who are here to help me if I need it." - MV Pupil

 "I am being taught how to keep myself safe in school and at home.
 I am also learning how to be safe online." - MV Pupil